-The University of Wisconsin Center System operates a comprehensive financial aids program to assist students whose personal and family resources are not sufficient to meet the cost of attending college.
+The institution operates a comprehensive financial aids program to assist students whose personal and family resources are not sufficient to meet the cost of attending college.
 Counseling is also available at each Center to help students manage their money and to provide information on all sources of financial assistance.